m0kall/talos/README.md

 A vm image scanner and recommender

-This project includes a modified version of https://github.com/popey/sbom-vm tools folder is directly edited from that repository and slitghly adjusted to be adopted to the current requirements of talos
+This project includes a modified version of https://github.com/popey/sbom-vm

+The code inside "tools/sbom-vm" directory is based on the original repository and has been modified to satisfy the requirements of Talos.